-Through an interactive workshop held via Zoom, trainees will become acquainted with COASST survey protocols, and have a chance to learn more about the seabirds that live in their area.
+Prospective volunteers will become acquainted with COASST survey protocols through hands-on training, and have a chance to learn more about the seabirds that live in their area.
 The COASST training provides participants with the tools to monitor for potential changes in the marine environment and promote stewardship of local marine resources.
-These online training sessions are designed to teach new volunteers the basics of beach surveying and monitoring with COASST, with future training sessions covering more advanced information to eventually enable participants to become a fully-fledged COASST volunteer.

-COASST partners with state, tribal, and federal agencies, environmental organizations (including CoastWatch), and community groups.
+COASST is a citizen science project of the University of Washington in partnership with state, tribal, and federal agencies, environmental organizations like Oregon Shores/CoastWatch, and community groups.
+COASST believes citizens of coastal communities are essential scientific partners in monitoring marine ecosystem health.
 By collaborating with citizens, natural resource management agencies and environmental organizations, COASST works to translate long-term monitoring into effective marine conservation solutions.
-Currently, nearly 1,000 participants survey beaches in Washington, Oregon, California, and Alaska.
+Currently, nearly 1000 participants survey beaches in Washington, Oregon, California, and Alaska.